-The religious forest of local communities, living within or near the forest, shall be protected as protection Forest serving religious, cultural or conservation purposes.
+Forest that is defined as religious by local communities, living within or near the forest shall be protected, as protection Forest observes religious, cultural and/or conservation purposes.
 It is prohibited to harvest any spirit trees, which may be specially marked and shall be identified in a Community Forest Management Plan (Forest Law, article 45).